 Anyone who takes opioids for more than a few days—even with a prescription—can feel the physical symptoms of withdrawal when they suddenly stop taking opioids or reduce their opioid dosage.1 That’s why it’s important to remember that opioid withdrawal is not your fault.
 And you’re certainly not alone.

-Start the Conversation with Your Doctor
+Start the Conversation with Your Healthcare Provider

 Please note: This website will not save (or share) your information, so remember to e-mail or print out the form before leaving the website.

 - Polston GR, Wallace MS. Analgesic agents in rheumatic disease.
 In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O’Dell JR, eds.
 Kelley and Firestein’s Textbook of Rheumatology.
 10th ed.
 Philadelphia, PA: Elsevier.
 2017.